-Speculative asset allocation is only available with Openwork Graphene Model Portfolios.
-The Omnis Managed Portfolio Service and Openwork Graphene Model Portfolios spread your investments across the different asset classes to help reduce the absolute risk of loss in your total portfolio.
+The Omnis Managed Portfolio Service spreads your investments across the different asset classes to help reduce the absolute risk of loss in your total portfolio.
 As each single investment represents a small percentage of the total assets, any loss has a relatively reduced impact on total performance.
 Whilst the same is also true of any positive performance, our underlying fund managers have been selected for their ability to consistently pick stocks with the potential for strong long-term returns.

-The strategic asset allocations are specifically designed to match the risk and reward expectations of a range of investors from Cautious to Speculative and can be held either on their own or in combination, if you and your adviser think that is appropriate.
+The strategic asset allocations are specifically designed to match the risk and reward expectations of a range of investors and can be held either on their own or in combination, if you and your adviser think that is appropriate.